peterlukeryan/clue_570/README.md

 ### RL Agent
-Run `EpsilonDeltaAgent.py` to train the mode Completion message: “Training complete.
-Model saved as trained_model.pkl.”
+Run `EpsilonDeltaAgent.py` to train the mode Completion message: *Training complete.
+Model saved as trained_model.pkl.*

 Run `EpsilonDeltaAgent.py` to play with agent (One RL Agent, Five regular bots)

 ### Files
-`EpsilonDeltaAgent.py` is the logic used to train our first RL Clue playing agent `Epsilon_agent_trained.py` is a file where the epsilon greedy agent can be tested
+* `EpsilonDeltaAgent.py` is the logic used to train our first RL Clue playing agent
+* `Epsilon_agent_trained.py` is a file where the epsilon greedy agent can be tested